Seizure types: ILAE 2025 revision

 In 2025, the ILAE released a revised seizure classification that built on the 2017 operational framework.
 The update introduced a taxonomic structure that distinguishes between classifiers, which define seizure types, and descriptors, which provide additional clinical detail.
-It also revised terminology, refined the use of consciousness as a classifier, and reduced the number of formally recognized seizure types to improve clarity and clinical utility.
+It also revised terminology, refined the use of consciousness as a classifier, and reduced the number of formally recognized seizure types.

 Classifiers are biologically meaningful categories that directly inform diagnosis and management.
-These include the main seizure classes — focal, generalized, unknown whether focal or generalized, and unclassified — as well as specific seizure types and the level of consciousness.
+These include the main seizure classes (focal, generalized, unknown whether focal or generalized, and unclassified), as well as specific seizure types and the level of consciousness.
 Descriptors, in contrast, refer to observable or reported features of a seizure, including motor signs, automatisms, sensory symptoms, or affective changes.
-Although descriptors do not define a seizure type on their own, they provide important context when interpreted alongside clinical data, EEG, and imaging.
-In some cases, descriptors like epileptic spasms or myoclonus may carry therapeutic implications.
+Although descriptors do not define a seizure type on their own, they provide important context when interpreted alongside clinical data, EEG, and imaging, and may carry therapeutic implications.

 In the basic version of the classification, seizures are described as either with or without observable manifestations.
 In the expanded version, semiological features may be listed in chronological order, with optional somatotopic modifiers (such as face, arm, or leg) to specify the distribution of clinical signs.
 This structure supports more precise interpretation and seizure localization.

 The use of consciousness as a classifier replaced the earlier term awareness for focal and unknown seizures.
-Consciousness is defined as the combination of awareness — assessed after the seizure through recall — and responsiveness, which can be tested during the event using verbal or motor cues.
-Focal seizures are now classified as involving either preserved or impaired consciousness, and this framework also applies to seizures of unknown origin.
+Consciousness is defined as the combination of awareness, assessed after the seizure through recall, and responsiveness, which can be tested during the event using verbal or motor cues.
+Focal seizures are classified as involving either preserved or impaired consciousness, and this framework also applies to seizures of unknown origin.
 Generalized seizures are considered to impair consciousness by definition.

 The revision also simplified terminology by removing the word onset from the names of the major seizure classes.
 As a result, focal-onset seizures became focal seizures, generalized-onset seizures became generalized seizures, and unknown-onset seizures became unknown whether focal or generalized.
-Other notable changes include the formal recognition of epileptic negative myoclonus as a seizure manifestation, and the removal of the label nonmotor from absence seizures, which are now described without this qualifier.
+Other changes include the formal recognition of epileptic negative myoclonus as a seizure manifestation, and the removal of the label nonmotor from absence seizures, which are described without this qualifier.
 Epileptic spasms remain a seizure type within the generalized seizure class but are also recognized as semiological descriptors that can occur in focal or unknown seizures.
-Overall, the number of seizure types was reduced from 63 in the 2017 classification to 21 in 2025, reflecting a shift toward greater clarity, biological relevance, and clinical applicability.
+Overall, the number of seizure types was reduced from 63 in the 2017 classification to 21 in 2025.